Is ethical fashion racist? If you ask me, yes! Here’s why.

 By Dominique Drakeford

-A small community of people have become aware of these issues, and are aiming to bring them to light: I’m talking about the ethical fashion community.
+A small community of people have become aware of these issues, and is aiming to bring them to light: I’m talking about the ethical fashion community.
 But could it be said that this mainly female-led group of sustainable fashion crusaders is yet another band of privileged white women essentially focused on first world problems?
 I would argue that yes, this is the case.
 And so if you’d ask me: is ethical fashion racist?
 Again, the answer would be yes.
 Here’s why.

 Meet the Ethical Fashionistas